searchspring/repo-tsar/README.md

 # Installing git2go

 This project requires git2go.v22, which in turn requires libgit2.
 You will need to install a go and libgit2.
-If you want SSH support with this application, ensure you have libssh installed as well.
+If you want SSH support with this application, ensure you have libssh2 installed as well.

 ```bash